 Although there were times when I could fully immerse myself in the land of Woodwold, the exposition was often too long and frustrating.
 It also interrupted the flow, leaving me confused and sometimes lost.

 However, I adored almost every other aspect of Spindle’s End.
 I loved watching Briar-Rose (known mostly as Rosie in the novel) grow up into a very un-princess like character.
 We would have been friends in real life; I’m sure of it.
 Katriona had a gentle, compassionate heart, yet also experienced fears many of us can relate to.

 Rosie and Peony’s friendship felt a little too rushed/superficial to me, probably because they became such good friends so quickly.
 I never cared much about Peony; no doubt because I never got to be in her head or learn much about her until too late.

 There’s enough magic in this book to fill any fantasy-lover’s heart.
 My favorite aspect of the magic was the animal speech.
-I haven’t read any such books in a very long time (if ever if you don’t count dragons, which I don’t), so it was a refreshing new twist.
+I haven’t read any such books in a very long time (if you don’t count dragons, which I don’t), so it was a refreshing new twist.
 McKinley did an excellent job making each animal’s speech pattern unique, though I constantly forgot which name belonged to which animal, so some clarification on that wouldn’t have gone amiss (or perhaps my brain’s just getting old ;).

 Spindle’s End was a delightful, if too-big waffle cone filled with blackberry ice cream.
 An excellent read for anyone who doesn’t mind detail, exposition, and loves the classic fairy tale feel.